 Which delimiter should I use?

-We strongly recommend using the semicolon (:) as your delimiter.
-As an additional comment, while it is common practice to type the key:value pair with no spaces, key: value, with a space after the semicolon, is also acceptable.
+We strongly recommend using the colon (:) as your delimiter.
+As an additional comment, while it is common practice to type the key:value pair with no spaces, key: value, with a space after the colon, is also acceptable.